top of page

 SELECTION CRITERIA

-hold a breadth of experience and maturity gained from overcoming hardship;
+• hold a breadth of experience and maturity gained from overcoming hardship;

-2022 ANNUAL SELECTION CYCLE TIMELINE
+2026 ANNUAL SELECTION CYCLE TIMELINE

 *Note that the selection cycle timeline is subject to change throughout the year.
 Please check our website regularly for timeline updates.

-Annual Call for Nominations
+Call for nominations begins.

-MARCH - MAY 2022
+MARCH - AUGUST

-Cohort seminars launch
+Cohort seminars launch.

 Our selection process is designed to help us get beyond surface-level information about individuals and their organizations and really get to know candidates and their outstanding work in service to students and families.
 We take a relational approach involving the following key phases: